akashacms/epub-guide/documents/6aa-epub-website.html.md

 ## The `bookHomeURL` metadata

 This metadata item identifies the file containing the Table of Contents.
+The Navigation Document, in other words.
+The Navigation Document's location is used by the `epub-website` tool to locate necessary metadata.

-It must a relative path within the rendered website naming that file.
-The content of this file is used by the Partials and Mahabhuta tags.
+This value must be a relative path within the rendered website naming the Navigation Document's file.
+The content of this file is used by the Partials and Mahabhuta tags in `epub-website`.

 # Partials and Mahabhuta tags